verissimohenry/Newsweek/README.md

 ## 📝 License

-This project is Microverse licensed..
+This project is Microverse licensed..This project is [Microverse](https://microverse.org) licensed.